Dynamic-Capital/Dynamic-Capital/docs/quant-finance-supply-chain.md

   $$
   Tracks how the probability density $P$ implied by the stochastic differential equation drifts and diffuses over time.

+**Input → Output.** Random shocks $dW_t$ (or $\eta(t)$) are translated into a probabilistic description of price paths $P(S_t)$.

 **Transformation.** This layer converts market randomness into a structured probabilistic description of price paths—setting the stage for risk-neutral valuation and statistical inference.
+In practice this produces either a closed-form transition density or Monte Carlo simulator that downstream layers can sample from.

 ## 2. Pricing Layer (No-Arbitrage PDEs)